denebeim/configvm/journal.md

 Since I'm on the old game machine I can't really do any k8s or plex at the moment.
 Instead I'm going to play with images and investigate pixe booting with the machine catching it and configuring it the rest of the way with ansible.

+What I did was install netboot.xyz.
+It's a wonderful little tftp server, you boot it and then it has a huge list of bootable CDs.
+Install disks for every linux under the sun, rescue disks, everything.
+This would be fantastic when I'm trying to recover a machine where I have to track down the rescue disk and burn it, then boot the machine.
+Fah...
+Now any machine on the network I just pxeboot it and all the media you want is there.

+But I've not got it working to configuration yet.
+What I need at this point is for awx to be able to see the newly booted machine.
+I've got this great script that makes groups for everything.
+I've been unable to convince awx to use it as a dynamic inventory, but it works great on ansible-playbook from the cli.
+Still investigating.

+## New machine arrived.
+It's wonderfuly, kinda short on drive space, but that just means it's the same size as the san.
+I'm trying to figure out how to partition it.
+It does have two SSDs, but they're not the same size so they can't be raided.

+The old machine is still dead, although I haven't tried it in awhile.
+I'm planning on opening it up and figuring how how to reset it, removing the cmos battery for a long while might do the trick.

+I spent many hours trying to get proxmox on it.
+I finally gave up on uefi and did a bios boot on it.
+That worked, from the thumb drive.
+I'm not sure if the PXI boot would work now that I understand.

+Anyway, proxmox is up and running.
+I've named it eddie (the shipboard computer).

+## Migrating machines to eddie
+Oh the hp is called pve, which is the default.
+I'm hoping heartogold will come back.
+But henceforward I'll call the machines by their names.

+Currently h2gt2g is up and running, but the vms are all on pve's local disk.
+So, the next step is

+1. [x] Migrate the hard drives from pve to h2gt2g
+1. Migrate the machines to eddie
+1. Migrate the hard drives to eddie's boot disk

+## Pihole
+I installed pihole on a really too big for it VM.
+I should probably use debian for it.
+Anyway, the only issue was it wants to have port 53, and systemd_resolver of course has it up.
+When you take it down obviously resolv.conf goes away.

+So, delete resolve.conf and insert the following:

+'''
+nameserver 127.0.0.1
+options edns0 trust-ad
+search deepthot.aa deepthot
+'''

+Came up cleanly, the best place to get blacklists is:  https://firebog.net it has a ton of lists of varying qualities.

+## awx

+1. get new awx up

+https://www.apalrd.net/posts/2023/pve_cloud/ has a great little script that installs images for some of the more popular operating systems and then makes them into a template.

+I'm having a ton of grief installing rocky 9.
+It took for friggin ever on the big machine.
+I think it's *really* friggen slow.
+Not entirely sure why.

+I'm using https://ansible.readthedocs.io/projects/awx-operator/en/latest/installation/kind-install.html for the awx install.
+I may end up just saying eff it and install this:  https://youtu.be/UoOcLXfa8EU?si=SdiHY-Ir2ZUBzwFZ  then deploy awx with https://ansible.readthedocs.io/projects/awx-operator/en/latest/installation/helm-install-on-existing-cluster.html

 ToDo: here are the things I want to do.
 I'm putting them here to keep from getting distracted from them.
 1. zfs